andreas-mausch/sms-receiver/README.md

 to start the flask server.
 Then navigate to it via a browser to see the received SMS.

+# Security

+This started as a local git repo, that's why you find passwords in the git history for the mongo connection string.
+I am aware of this and have changed them. ;)

 # Debug

 ```bash